ceyzeriat/joystick/README.rst

 Requirements
 ============

-joystick requires the following Python packages:
+Joystick requires the following Python packages:

 * NumPy: for basic numerical routines
 * matplotlib: for plotting